DataDog/datadog-api-client-python/docs/v2/LogsMetricsApi.md

 # **update_logs_metric**
 > LogsMetricResponse update_logs_metric(metric_id, body)

-Update a log-based metric

 Update a specific log-based metric from your organization.
 Returns the log-based metric object from the request body when the request is successful.

 ### Example